sanskarjain7/ERC-Summer-Assignment-2020/README.md

 4. Design a circuit for an automatic LED night light using LDR and LM741, which is an op-amp IC.

-The links to the Arduino simulation are given in the document ERC-Summer-Assignment
+The links to the Arduino simulation are given in the document ERC-Summer-Assignment.odt